CirroBuild/FrostiDocs/docs/reference/sql/where.md

 ### Time range with modifier

 You can apply a modifier to further customize the range.
-The algorithm will calculate the resulting range by modifying the upper bound of the original range by the modifier parameter.
-An optional occurrence can be set to apply the time range repeatedly for a set number of times.
+The modifier extends the upper bound of the original timestamp based on the modifier parameter.
+An optional interval with occurrence can be set, to apply the search in the given time range repeatedly, for a set number of times.

 #### Syntax

 ![Flow chart showing the syntax of the WHERE clause with a timestamp/modifier comparison](/img/docs/diagrams/whereTimestampIntervalSearch.svg)

+- `timestamp` is the original time range for the query.
-- `period` is an unsigned integer.
+- `modifier` is an unsigned integer modifying the upper bound applying to the `timestamp`.
 <!--change to signed when this is merged: https://github.com/questdb/questdb/issues/2509

   - A `positive` value extends the selected period.
   - A `negative` value reduces the selected period.
 -->

-- `interval` is an unsigned integer.
+- `interval` is an unsigned integer indicating the desired interval period for the time range.
-- `repetition` is an unsigned integer.
+- `repetition` is an unsigned integer indicating the number of times the interval should be applied.

 #### Examples